Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Data Selection and Characterization

 \subsection{Identification of Candidates}

-We analyzed these 13,599 sources to construct optical and NUV$-$optical CMDs in absolute magnitudes plane after taking into account the distance modulus obtained from \gaia's DR3 catalog \citep[][]{bailer-jones_2021edr3} and extinctions obtained from a three-dimensional (3D) Dust Map \citep[MWDUST \footnote{https://github.com/jobovy/mwdust};][]{Drimmel_2003_mwdust, Marshall_2006_mwdust, Bovy_2016_mwdust, Green_2019_mwdust}.
-We used these CMDs as a tool to identify WD--MS binary candidates.
+We analyzed these 30,486 sources to construct optical and NUV$-$optical CMDs in absolute magnitudes plane after taking into account the distance modulus obtained from \gaia's DR3 catalog \citep[][]{bailer-jones_2021edr3} and extinctions obtained from a three-dimensional (3D) Dust Map \citep[MWDUST \footnote{https://github.com/jobovy/mwdust};][]{Drimmel_2003_mwdust, Marshall_2006_mwdust, Bovy_2016_mwdust, Green_2019_mwdust}.
+We used these CMDs as a tool to identify WDMS binary candidates.
 The left panel of \autoref{selection} shows the NUV-optical CMD (NUV$-$BP vs NUV) of all the sources of interest.
-Cyan and black lines represent isochrones of ages 100 Myr and 1 Gyr, respectively, generated using the \textbf{MIST} isochrone package \citep{mist0, mist1} to demonstrate the MS (grey asterisks) and WD evolutionary sequences as references.
-The blue asterisks indicate the NUV bright populations which include WD and the sources fall in the gap region between the WD and MS populations, separated by the red lines using the following photometric cuts: \begin{itemize} \item $\nuv_{abs} > 1.8\times(\nuv-{\rm BP})_{abs} + 3.0$ \item $\nuv_{abs} > 4.0\times(\nuv-{\rm BP})_{abs} - 14.0$ \end{itemize} Now we mark these NUV bright sources in the optical CMD in the right panel of \autoref{selection} to check whether they are distributed in similar evolutionary sequences or not.
-Comparing both the CMDs, we can see that the majority of the hot NUV-bright population identified in the UV-optical CMD (blue points) remains where the WDs are expected to be found on the optical CMD, on the left of the red line.
-However, a large fraction of the NUV-bright sources show up in the MS region and a few in the gap region between the MS and the WD cooling sequence.
-The red line separating WDs from the rest population is defined as $\g_{abs} = 4.25\times(\bp -\rp)_{abs} + 9.75$.
-This suggests that these sources are potential unresolved WD--MS binary candidates.
-When the WD mainly contributes to the UV and the MS to the optical, the source appears among the hot WDs and in the gap region in the NUV-optical CMD, but shows up among the MS stars in the optical CMD.
+Cyan and black lines represent isochrones of ages 100 Myr and 1 Gyr, respectively, generated using the \textbf{MIST} isochrone package \citep{mist0, mist1} to demonstrate the MS and post-MS (grey asterisks), and WD evolutionary sequences as references.
+The blue asterisks and green circles both indicate the NUV bright populations which include WD and the sources fall in the gap region between the WD and MS populations, separated by the red lines using the following photometric cuts: \begin{itemize} \item $\nuv_{abs} > 1.8\times(\nuv-{\rm BP})_{abs} + 3.0$ \item $\nuv_{abs} > 4.0\times(\nuv-{\rm BP})_{abs} - 14.0$ \end{itemize} Now we mark these NUV bright sources in the optical CMD in the right panel of \autoref{selection} to check whether they are distributed in similar evolutionary sequences or not.
+We noticed that the hot NUV-bright population identified in the NUV$-$optical CMD divided into two distinct groups in the optical CMD separated by the red line, which is defined as $\g_{abs} = 4.25\times(\bp -\rp)_{abs} + 9.75$.
+The blue asterisks represent the WD populations, while a large fraction ($\sim$65\%) of the NUV-bright sources marked as green circles show up in the MS region and a few in the gap region between the MS and the WD cooling sequence.
+This suggests that the sources marked as green are the potential unresolved WDMS binary candidates.
+When the WD mainly contributes to the UV and the MS to the optical, the source appears among the hot WDs and in the gap region in the NUV$-$optical CMD, but shows up among the MS stars in the optical CMD.
 However, if the WD also contributes to the optical, the source might appear in the gap region between the MS and the WD cooling sequence in the optical CMD.
-We identified 1,188 candidates based on this shift in CMDs within our sources of interest.
+We identified 6,559 candidates based on this shift in CMDs within our sources of interest.